gstackio/gstack-bosh-environment/docs/reference.md

 ## CF deployment notes

-### Missing firewal rules
+### A note on firewal rules

+As a user, you only need to use `gbe firewall` in order to fix firewal rules, and this is already done by `gbe up` for you.
+The rest of this section gives you hints about what is actually done by the `gbe firewall` command.

-With CF, you need to tweak the firewall rule in GCP to add ports `80,443,2222` to the list of allowed TCP ports.
+With CF, you need to tweak the firewall rule in GCP to add ports `80,443,2222,4443` to the list of allowed TCP ports.

+To access Concourse, you'll need the `8080` port to be open.
+And for MySQL to properly deploy, you'll need CF to be accessible.

+All in all, you'll need to go to your GCP console, in “VPC Network” › “Firewall rules”, find the `bbl-env-*-bosh-open` rule and modify it from `icmp; tcp:22,6868,25555` to
+`icmp; tcp:22,80,443,2222,3306,4443,6868,8080,25555`.

 ### Set DNS wildcard